TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### 4.1 Member — Browse & Book

+> **v0.1:** Steps 1–5 below.
+No basket, no payment.
+Booking goes
+> directly to `confirmed`.
+Steps 6–9 are deferred to v0.2+.

-1. Member visits the public booking page (or the embedded widget on the association's site).
+1. Member visits the public booking page.
-2. Member browses resources, optionally filtering by tag.
+2. Member browses resources.
 Each resource shows its next available slots.
 3. Member selects a slot.
 If not logged in, they are redirected to login.
-4. Member chooses how many consecutive slots they want (`slot_count`), only when more than one consecutive slot is available.
-When only one consecutive slot is available, `slot_count=1` is submitted automatically with no visible input.
+4. Member sees the booking confirmation page with the list of consecutive available slots from that start time.
+Member chooses how many consecutive slots they want (`slot_count`).
-5. System checks: membership valid (if `adhesion_obligatoire` is set on the Price), slot within `booking_horizon_days`, remaining capacity > 0.
+5. System checks: slot within `booking_horizon_days`, remaining capacity > 0.
+Booking is created with status `confirmed`.
+   Member is redirected to their booking list.

+> **v0.2+** steps (deferred):

 6. Booking is created with status `new`.
-The unit is reserved but not yet paid.
-   Member is asked if they want to add more bookings to their basket before proceeding to validation.
+Member may add more bookings to their basket before confirming.
 7. Member reviews their basket and confirms.
 Bookings move to status `validated`.
-8. If the slot is free (`prix = 0`), bookings move directly to `confirmed` with no payment step.
-Otherwise payment is processed via TiBillet (wallet, cashless, or credit card).
-If payment fails or the balance is insufficient, bookings are refused with a clear error and deleted.
+8. Payment is processed via TiBillet (wallet, cashless, or credit card).
+If payment fails, bookings are deleted.
-9. On payment success, bookings move to status `confirmed`.
+9. On payment success, bookings move to `confirmed`.
 Member receives a confirmation notification.

 ### 4.2 Member — Cancel a Booking